Kacperowsky14/Python_projects/README.md

 # Python_projects

-In this repository I tried to put my most important projects.
+In this repository I put my projects made in "pure" python.
+Without the use of external libraries or additional environments.